Particles Frequently Asked Questions

 Is Particles ready for production use?

-Sort of!
+Yes!
 Particles is ready for early adopters.
 If you use Particles today, you probably will want to stay up to date with what's happening as the tooling is still rapidly evolving.

-If you'd prefer to wait until most of the details are settled, late 2023 is probably a better time to start using it.
+If you'd prefer to wait until most of the details are settled, late 2024 is probably a better time to start using it.

 How can I help?